 Follow manufacturers’ instructions for storage, use, charging and maintenance.

 Replacement batteries and chargers should match and be from the original manufacturer or authorized reseller.

 Remove lithium batteries from their charger when fully charged.

 Store devices and batteries in a fire-resistant container and in a cool, dry location.

-Inspect for damage and batteries before use.
+Inspect the batteries for damage before use.
 If found do not use and place away from flammable materials.

-Ensure worker removes a device from clothing if it feels hot shows damage.
+Ensure workers remove a device from clothing if it feels hot or shows signs of damage.